DanGolding/Scatter-plot-with-color-grading-in-Excel/README.md

 ### [MakeColourBar](#makecolourbar)

 The last step is to create the colour bar.
 This is done by resizing and colouring cells in a worksheet and then merging cells to create the tick marks and the tick labels.
 The `MakeColourBar` subroutine automatically does all this for you.
 You just need to specify the name of the new worksheet to create the colour bar in as `name` and the name of the sheet with the colour map (created by `MakeMap`) in as `sheetMap`.
-If you are interested in what this cde is doing, I recommend turning the gridlines back on to get a good visual understanding of which cells are merged and why (i.e. to create the tick marks and the tick mark labels) while simultaneously going through the code.
+If you are interested in what this code is doing, I recommend turning the gridlines back on to get a good visual understanding of which cells are merged and why (i.e. to create the tick marks and the tick mark labels) while simultaneously going through the code.

 You then need to fill in the minimum and maximum values for your colour bar in cells `D260` and `D261`.
 You could use a formula over your *data* range such as `=MIN(...)` for this or hardcode a value.
 Then copy cells `A1:D258`, navigate to the sheet with your chart on it and paste-special as a *linked image*: